 - 1. On the grounds of article 7.8b, paragraph 3 of the Act, on behalf of the Dean, the Examination Board issues a binding study advice at the end of the study year, as long as the student has not yet passed or has been exempted from the first-year phase (B1) of the programme. - 2.
-Unless otherwise mentioned in these TER, at the end of the first year of enrolment all examination parts of the degree programme of the first year (B1) must have been passed.
+Unless otherwise mentioned in this TER, at the end of the first year of enrolment all examination parts of the degree programme of the first year (B1) must have been passed.
 In this regard, exempted or compensated parts are considered to be passed. - 3.
 When a student fails to comply with the binding study advice norm as referred to in paragraph 2 of this article, the student will receive a negative binding study advice, which means the student is prohibited to further studies.
 This rejection is given only if the student, with due consideration of his/her personal circumstances as referred to in Article 9.3 paragraph 2, is regarded as not suited for the programme.
 This prohibition is valid for a period of three academic years.
-If, after the end of this period, an old-style programme student re-registers for the programme, in derogation from Article 2.3b, par.
-1 of these TER, the student must follow the new style programme.
-The same goes for old style programme students who cancelled their first registration for B1 before 1 February 2019 and who re-register as from 1 September 2019 or later: they too must start the new style programme, in derogation from Article 2.3b, par.
-1 of this TER. - 4.
-The binding study advice shall be issued after the last re-examination of the examination parts of the first-year phase (B1) at the end of the academic year, before the start of the new academic year.
-In case of personal circumstances, the Examination Board may postpone the binding study advice until the end of the second year of enrolment, before the start of the new academic year.
+If, after the end of this period, an older style programme student re-registers for the programme, in